-There will be 3 unit tests worth 15% each, for a total of 45%, weekly online quizzes worth 15%, Weekly online homework worth 15%, and a Final Exam worth 25%
+Weekly online quizzes worth 20%, Weekly online homework worth 20%, and a Midterm and Final Exam worth 30% each

-Mid Term and/or Final Exam Information
+Mid Term and/or Final Exam Information: Online

 Outcomes/Objectives

 GENERAL EDUCATION PROGRAM LEARNING OUTCOMES/OBJECTIVES

 - 1. Communication Skills: Students will demonstrate competence and understanding in both oral and written expression. - 2.
 Critical Thinking: Students will demonstrate mastery of discipline-specific problem-solving skills. - 3.
 Diversity: Students will interpret and evaluate societal and ethical issues, problems and values specific to time and place. - 4.
 Technology: Students will demonstrate competence in use of technology appropriate to course and/or circumstance.